 Bailey & Bungo

 Bailey and Bungo are 2 beautiful 10 month old neutered male kittens who came in from an abuse rescue.
 Despite that, they are the most amazing curious cats and have the loudest purrs ever!
 Bungo (black and white) is a bit more nervous so depends on his brother.
 We would like them to be kept together.
 If you would be interested in offering them a loving home please email us to firstname.lastname@example.org

 Sam and Shadow

 These 2 male cats also came in from an abusive situation.
 They are understandably a wee bit nervous when they first meet you but quickly come round.
 Sam (black) approx 1 year loves to be stoked and Shadow (grey tabby) approx 6 months purrs like mad.
-They are the best of buddies.
+They are the best of buddies and we would prefer that they stay together, as they are quite nervous on their own.
 If you would be interested in offering them a good safe home please email us to Animalrescuetrust@hotmail.com.
 Thank you

 Ninja & Silky

 Ninja and Silky are 2 neutered male rabbits about 9 months old.
 They are a bit nervous but are really bonded to each other.
 If anyone is interested in offering them a good safe warm home please contact us.

 Pearl came in with other cats rescued from a multi household.
 She is so pretty.
 Unfortunately, due to the number of cats, she had not been socialized well.
 Whilst she can be stroked sadly despite our best efforts, she will still not use a litter tray, although she will go on paper. (currently fostered)